0

 Averages noted by darker shades

 A woman is finally Post-Menopausal when she hasn’t had a period for 12 consecutive months.
-Her ovaries no longer make estrogen (or at least, not enough to grow a uterine lining) and they have long given up the ghost of making progesterone.
+Her ovaries no longer make estrogen (or at least, not enough to grow a uterine lining) and it has been a long time since ovulation so there has been little progesterone made.

 There can be several years where the ovaries make estrogen but no progesterone.
 This is the time of life that can be most miserable: hot flashes, mood swings, tender breasts, bloating, weight gain, weepiness, furious rage, massive periods.
-This is the time when progesterone can be extremely helpful to replace what is no longer made and balancing the estrogen still made in the ovaries.
+This is the time when adding back some progesterone can be extremely helpful to replace what is no longer made and to balancing the estrogen still made by the ovaries.

 Hormone Supplementation